 ...but I already have an end-to-end (E2E) integration suite?

 There are a few key problems with end-to-end (E2E) testing:

-The litmus test is this: if you can look someone straight in the eyes, and say that you don't spend a lot of time maintaining E2E environments or have constant challenges managing the tests, then it's time for another approach.
+The litmus test is this: if you can look someone straight in the eye and say you get a lot of value out of your E2E tests without significant time investment, you can carry on, but otherwise it's time for another approach.
 If you have one or more people dedicated to managing release processes, this is probably a good sign you are heading in the wrong direction.